libp2p/specs/autonat/autonat-v2.md

 On receiving a `DialRequest`, the server selects the first address it is capable of dialing.
-If this selected address has a IP different from the client's observed IP, the server sends a `DialDataRequest` message with the selected address's index(0 based) and `numBytes` set to a sufficiently large value on the `/libp2p/autonat/2/dial` stream
+If this selected address has a IP different from the client's observed IP, the server sends a `DialDataRequest` message with the selected address's index(zero-based) and `numBytes` set to a sufficiently large value on the `/libp2p/autonat/2/dial` stream

 Upon receiving a `DialDataRequest` message, the client decides whether to accept or reject the cost of dial.
 If the client rejects the cost, the client resets